davidemoro/collective.editskinswitcher/collective/editskinswitcher/README.txt

   logging in via the Zope Management Interface is handled without cookies, so the editskin switcher regards you as anonymous then.

+- ``force_login_header``: when the request has this header, only authenticated use is allowed.
+This does not actually switch the skin; you just get redirected to the login_form.
+By default this is set to the string ``FORCE_LOGIN``.

 If you combine the switch skin action and the authentication, then you need to have the right url and you need to be logged in.